Niiikkkk/Computational-Intelligence/quixo/README.md

 and ``RL_player_2``.
 The parameters are reported in the notebook.

 ## Collaboration
-For this project, I collaborate with [Nicholas Berardo s319441](https://github.com/Niiikkkk/Computational-Intelligence/tree/main)
+For this project, I collaborate with [Riccardo Cardona s319439](https://github.com/Riden15/Computational-Intelligence)